kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/evidence/governed-evolution/README.md

 The seal does not enlarge its own scope.

+The later Lean R1 and post-A8 records are successor evidence and do not rewrite this historical Step-12 seal.

 It does not authorize a successor production action.

 It does not establish: